THE VOLGA GERMANS IN PORTLAND

 Migration to Russia 1764-1767

-In 1763, the Seven Year's War came to an end.
-This war was known as the French and Indian War in North America, but it was truly a global war.
-In the region of Hesse, where many Volga German families originated, homes, farms and town had been decimated during the fighting.
-This so called "first world war" resulted in 900,000 to 1,400,000 deaths.
+In 1763, the Seven Years' War came to a close.
+This war, known as the French and Indian War in North America, was in fact a global conflict.
+In the region of Hesse, where many Volga German families originated, homes, farms, and towns had been severely damaged or destroyed during the fighting.
+This so-called "First World War" resulted in 900,000 to 1,400,000 deaths.

-The ruling houses of the Holy Roman Empire of the German Nation were divided in this struggle and their subjects were often forced to serve in the military and to pay higher taxes to support the war.
-Many of the men were coerced into military conscription to serve as mercenaries fighting in other nation's wars.
+The ruling houses of the Holy Roman Empire of the German Nation were divided in this struggle, and their subjects were often forced to serve in the military and pay higher taxes to support the war.
+Many men were coerced into military conscription to serve as mercenaries fighting other nations' wars.
 In later years, some of the Hessian soldiers were brought to North America to fight for the British in the Revolutionary War.

 Picture